mcneilllucy/synapsis/README.md

 ![cropping](resources/figures/counting_procedure.png)

 *Figure 3: workflow for the auto_crop function.
 We start with the two crops of the foci and SC channels found in Figure 2.
-These are also subject to gaussian smoothing followed by thresholding, and then the overlap of these two masks is determined (right, multicoloured spots).
-The function returns the number of coincident foci.*
+These are also subject to gaussian smoothing followed by thresholding, and then the overlap of these two masks is determined (upper right, multicoloured spots).
+The function returns the number of coincident foci for this cell.*

 ### measure_distances